lgngrvs/technical/markdown/decision-game-theory.md

 	- [ ] timeless decision theory
 - [ ] connect decision theory to ethics
 - [ ] timeless and updateless decision theory
+- [ ] decision theories are about "winning" — chooosing the right outceom
+	- [ ] makes me think about the stuff about, is intuition valid in philosophy

 - [ ] Reflexive stability: if you write a successor agent, does your decision theory tell you to implement itself, or does it allow you to self-modify
 - [ ] supermoral ai — moral reality check